qstommyshu/qstommyshu.github.io/_posts/2024-12-15-gRPC Introduction (chapter 1).md

 ## Protocol Buffers

 When talking about gRPC, Protocol Buffer (Protobuf) is something that can't be skipped.
-Protobuf is a programming language agnostic method developed by Google to define RPC.
+Protobuf is a programming language agnostic method developed by Google to define RPC interface.
 Protocol Buffer is defined in a file with `.proto` extension, this file describes the structure of your service and data in the RPC communication system.
+In fact, protocol buffer is both used as an Interface Definition Language (IDL), and underlying message interchagne format in gRPC (just something fun to know about).

 Let's start with a simple example to learn about `.proto` file:

 ```proto
 syntax = "proto3";